‘The Bachelor’ Host Chris Harrison Admits Colton Underwood Was Picked As ABC’s Leading Man For ‘The Best TV’

-The Bachelor is all about finding love—and TV ratings.
-In a surprising new interview with People, longtime Bachelor host Chris Harrison defended producers’ decision to choose Colton Underwood as the next lead of the ABC dating show while admitting he knows people are angry about the pick.
+The Bachelor is all about finding love — and TV ratings.
+In a surprising new interview with People, longtime Bachelor host Chris Harrison defended producers’ decision to choose Colton Underwood as the next lead of the ABC dating show, while admitting he knows people are angry about the pick.
 The franchise has received some backlash for casting Underwood in the coveted role over Bachelorette runner-ups Blake Horstmann and Jason Tartick.

 Harrison admitted that no matter who was chosen for The Bachelor role, producers would have caught “some heat.”
 The ABC host went on to admit that while there would have been nothing wrong with casting Horstmann or Tartick, the show is about entertainment and producers feel Underwood will give “the best TV.”